Bachina-Pranav/Gutenberg_Project/chapters/Part3-chapter6.md

 meanings attaching to QUEEN and ROOK.
 There would be many crimes and errors which it would be beyond his power to commit, simply because they were nameless and therefore unimaginable.
-And it was to be foreseen that with Free eBooks at Planet eBook.com 391 the passage of time the distinguishing characteristics of Newspeak would become more and more pronounced—its words growing fewer and fewer, their meanings more and more rigid, and the chance of putting them to improper
+And it was to be foreseen that with the passage of time the distinguishing characteristics of Newspeak would become more and more pronounced—its words growing fewer and fewer, their meanings more and more rigid, and the chance of putting them to improper